MikeRogers0/Talks/slides/Managing-Language-Versions/slides.md

 # I like asdf

-It can be used to install Node.js, Python, Ruby, Elixir, Elm - Pretty much everything!
+It can be used to install Node.js, Python, Ruby, Elixir, kubectl, Redis - Pretty much everything developers use!

 https://asdf-vm.com/